anb2473/Skill-Bytes-Backend/README.md

 **Port Already in Use**
 - Change `PORT` in `.env` or `docker-compose.yaml`
 - Or stop the process using port 3000

+**tmole Not Working in Production**
+- Verify tmole is installed: `which tmole`
+- Check tmux pane 1 for error messages
+- Restart the tmux session

 ---